lacanoid/datalink/docs/type.md

 ### LCO=x6x WRITE ACCESS TOKEN

 Modify file contents from the database environment.
-Write write token must be present.
+Matching write token must be present.

 This requires access to the (previous) datalink value to be able to update it.